0xm4g1c/ThreatSense/README.md

 ---
 ## Structure
 API services offered by VirusTotal were integrated into this web application.
-Public Endpoints provided by the [VirusTotal APIs](https://developers.virustotal.com/v3.0/reference#public-vs-premium-api) are freely accessible to all registered users.Main features of the public API include:
+Public Endpoints provided by the [VirusTotal APIs](https://developers.virustotal.com/v3.0/reference#public-vs-premium-api) are freely accessible to all registered users.
+Some features of the public API include:
 * 4 requests per minute.
-* Can be used in non-commercial products.
+* Usable in non-commercial products.

 ---
 # App Components